by Minkyung Choi

 Save to Unity Assets

 Blend Shape works with Unity

 Blend Shape is different from other deformers.
 It is specifically designed to perform morphing tasks, and it has a separate slider editor.
-You can also access blend shape sliders in the Attribute Editor or through the channels in the Channel box.

 Blend shape is especially useful for facial animation.
 In this type of animation, a group set shapes such as certain phonemes or facial expressions need to be readily accessible, editable and blendable.

-Create two spheres.
 Change the second sphere shape by sculpting points

 Change the name of the second sphere to something that describes the motion, ie. blob.